Team 2 LIVING MATERIALS, INSITUTE OF PHYSICAL CHEMISTRY PAS

 Candidate needs to meet formal requirements:

-b) the project manager was not a supervisor / auxiliary supervisor in his/her doctoral thesis;
+the principal investigator was not a supervisor / auxiliary supervisor in his/her doctoral thesis;

 How to Apply: Send application directly to email@example.com;